Refrigerator car: Ice

 This engraving of Tiffany's original "Summer and Winter Car" appeared in the Railroad Gazette just before Joel Tiffany received his refrigerator car patent in July, 1877.
 Tiffany's design mounted the ice tank in a clerestory atop the car's roof, and relied on a train's motion to circulate cool air throughout the cargo space.

 A rare double-door refrigerator car used the "Hanrahan System of Automatic Refrigeration" as built by ACF, circa 1898.
-The car had a single, centrally located ice bunker which was said to offer better cold air distribution.
-The two segregated cold rooms were well suited for less-than-carload (LCL) shipments.
+The car had a single, centrally located ice bunker, which was said to provide better cold-air distribution.
+The two segregated cold rooms were well-suited for less-than-carload (LCL) shipments.

 A pre-1911 "shorty" reefer bears an advertisement for Anheuser-Busch's Malt Nutrine tonic.
 The use of similar "billboard" advertising on freight cars was banned by the Interstate Commerce Commission in 1937, and thereafter cars so decorated could no longer be accepted for interchange between roads.

 Refrigerator cars required effective insulation to protect their contents from temperature extremes.
-"Hairfelt" derived from compressed cattle hair, sandwiched into the floor and walls of the car, was inexpensive, yet flawed over its three- to four-year service life it would decay, rotting out the car's wooden partitions and tainting the cargo with a foul odor.
-The higher cost of other materials such as "Linofelt" (woven from flax fibers) or cork prevented their widespread adoption.
+"Hairfelt" derived from compressed cattle hair, sandwiched into the floor and walls of the car, was inexpensive, yet flawed over its three- to four-year service life, it would decay, rotting out the car's wooden partitions and tainting the cargo with a foul odor.
+The higher cost of other materials, such as "Linofelt" (woven from flax fibers) or cork, prevented their widespread adoption.
 Synthetic materials such as fiberglass and polystyrene foam, both introduced after World War II, offered the most cost-effective and practical solution.

 The United States Office of Defense Transportation implemented mandatory pooling of class RS produce refrigerator cars from 1941 through 1948.
 World War II experience found the cars spending 60 percent of their time traveling loaded, 30 percent traveling empty, and 10 percent idle; and indicated the average 14 loads each car carried per year included 5 requiring bunker icing, 1 requiring heating, and 8 using ventilation or top icing.

 Following experience with assorted car specifications, the United Fresh Fruit and Vegetable Association (UFF&VA) listed what they considered the best features of ice refrigerator cars in 1948: